South Korea's Yoon tells unification ministry to be less soft on North

 The new minister Kim Yung-ho is a conservative scholar and outspoken critic human rights abuses in North Korea, which Yoon has sought to spotlight amid rising tensions on the Korean Peninsula.

-According to the report, Yoon urged the ministry to stand up for liberal democratic values, and said unification should bring a "better and more human life" to people in the South and North.
+Yoon also urged the ministry to stand up for liberal democratic values and said unification should bring a "better and more human life" to people in the South and North.

 In 2019, Kim wrote in an online column that the path to unification would open once North Korean leader Kim Jong Un's "regime is overthrown and North Korea is liberated."